kaseyboekholt79/WheelInTheSky_testCode/README.md

 # WheelInTheSky_testCode
-This code allows state (on/off), speed, direction, acceleration, and deceleration control of the wheel in the sky's stepper motor via the serial monitor.
-It also allows for motor diagnostic readouts.
+This Arduino test code controls a NEMA 34 stepper motor via a DM860T StepperOnline Digital Stepper Driver.
+It allows state (on/off), speed, direction, acceleration, and deceleration control via the Arduino's serial monitor.
+It also allows for motor diagnostic report.